What's The Difference Between SSI And SSDI?

 Disabilities that prevent people from working often put a significant strain upon individuals and their families.
 The Social Security Administration (SSA) has two ways of providing assistance to those who find themselves in this situation.
 If you have a qualifying disability you may be eligible to receive Social Security Disability Insurance (SSDI), Supplemental Security Income (SSI), or both.

-The Pennsylvania lawyers at Rubin & Badame, Attorneys at Law, P.C. can help you discover which of these you may qualify for.
+The social security disability lawyers at Rubin & Badame, Attorneys at Law, P.C.can help you discover which of these you may qualify for.
 In addition, our experienced attorneys can walk you through the application process and help you on your way to receiving benefits.

 Personalized Attention & Care